-SOPHARMA Group (the Group) is comprised of the parent company and its twenty-eight (31 December 2013: twenty-eight) subsidiaries.
-In addition, the Group has an investment in three joint ventures (31 December 2013: two joint ventures).
-As at the date of preparation of the consolidated condensed interim financial statement the Group has no investments in associated companies (31 December 2013: one associated company).
+Sopharma Group (the Group) is comprised of the parent company and its twenty-nine (31 December 2013: twenty-eight) subsidiaries.
+In addition, the Group has investments in four joint ventures (31 December 2013: two joint ventures).
+As at the date of preparation of the preliminary consolidated annual financial statement the Group has investments in an associated companies (31 December 2013: one associated company).